 Reva has a lifetime of volunteer involvement.
 She is experienced in fund-raising, in creating and sustaining effective organizational structures, and in supporting and nurturing staff at all levels.
 Reva and a small group of women initiated the idea for Bottomless Closet in November 1996 and she became its subsequent President when the organization opened its doors on January 19th 1999.

-Today, Reva is proud to be the Chair Emerita of the Board of Directors of Bottomless Closet New York.
+Today, Reva is proud to be the Chair Emerita of the Board of Directors of Bottomless Closet.
 She believes that one’s life is immeasurably enriched when given the opportunity and the privilege of helping another person – especially one-on-one.
 Reva is a graduate of the University of Pennsylvania.

-Christine is a Chief Operating Officer and Chief Compliance Officer with over 15 years of experience in the institutional asset management and family office space.
-She has served as Chief Compliance Officer at Alternative Investment Management, an independent, privately-held investment management firm focused on hedge funds and private equity.
-She spearheaded special projects for the firm, including the design and implementation of strategic initiatives in operations, compliance, and marketing.
-She was also responsible for managing relationships with families, foundations, and endowments.
-Prior to this, Christine was the Chief Operating Officer of New York Private Bank & Trust, the wealth management division of Emigrant Bank, where she built the infrastructure to support ultra-high net worth clients.
-Previously, Christine was Business Manager and advised on business development at MPI Professionals, LLC, a subsidiary of CGI Group, Inc., providing consulting to financial services firms.
-Christine also served at Credit Suisse in New York and London as: European Product Manager of Fixed Income Emerging Markets; Financial Analyst for the Global Head of Fixed Income; and Compensation Analyst in Human Resources.
+Previously, at Alternative Investment Management, LLC, an independent, privately-held investment management firm focused on hedge funds and private equity, Christine served as Chief Compliance Officer.
+At New York Private Bank & Trust, the wealth management division of Emigrant Bank, she served as Chief Operating Officer and built the infrastructure to support ultra-high net worth clients.
+At MPI Professionals, LLC, a subsidiary of CGI Group, Inc., which provided consulting to financial services firms, she was Business Manager and advised on business development.
+At Credit Suisse in New York and London, Christine served as: European Product Manager of Fixed Income Emerging Markets; Financial Analyst for the Global Head of Fixed Income; and Compensation Analyst in Human Resources.
 Christine began her career at Charles River Consultants, Inc. as a Project Manager in financial services technology consulting.

 Carolyn is a founder of Bottomless Closet and has been a standing member of the Development Committee.